aldanor/aldanor.github.io/_posts/2015-07-31-python-metaclasses.md

 This can be done by overriding the `__new__` method.

-Let's look at a specific example where we want all subclasses of a certain class to be assigned automatically incremented ids only if the `track` field is set to a truthy value in the class body.
+Let's look at a specific example where we want all subclasses of a certain class to be assigned automatically incremented `id` numbers only if the `track` field is set to true in the class body; we also want to store all tracked classes in a shared class-level `classes` field.

 {:.line-numbers}